Available on: Personal* Standard Advanced Enterprise

 - Zoom functions and page counters are not supported.

-- Videos over 200MB do not display thumbnails
+- Videos over 200MB don’t display thumbnails.

-- Engagement: When the engagement graph is gray, there is no engagement data to report.
-You’ll typically see this for videos that were uploaded before October 25, 2022.
+- When the engagement graph is gray, there is no engagement data to report.

 - When the device is muted or disconnected from an audio output, the player will not pause.